ARCHITECTURE & HISTORY

 In 2013, the Cummer Museum completed a major campus-wide landscape and beautification project that culminated in the creation of the J. Wayne and Delores Barr Weaver Community Sculpture Garden, located in the front lawn of the Art Connections building.
 The Sculpture Garden features four permanent installations from the Cummer Museum’s Permanent Collection: William Zorach’s Spirit of the Dance; Sir Jacob Epstein’s Seventh Portrait of Kathleen; Archie Held’s Lovers; and Takashi Soga’s Sea of the Ear Rings.
 In addition to these permanent pieces, the Sculpture Garden hosts one temporary exhibition each year.

 Experience the beauty of the Cummer Gardens in an entirely new way.
-The interactive Garden Tour for Tablets features beautiful photos from the Gardens and intriguing facts about its plants, sculptures, and landmarks.
+The interactive Garden Tour features photos from the Gardens and intriguing facts about its plants, sculptures, and landmarks.